Small Group Tour Of Scotland and Ireland Snapshot

 Kenmare, Glengariff, Ilnacullin, Beara peninsula

 Our day begins with a walk through Kenmare to see the prehistoric Celtic stone circle.
-We then take a short drive to Glengariff and board a boat that take us into beautiful Bantry Bay, where we glide by a family of seals basking on an island.
+We then take a short drive to Glengariff and board a boat that takes us into beautiful Bantry Bay, where we glide by a family of seals basking on an island.
 We get off the boat at Ilnacullin to walk through the island’s magnificent gardens.
 We spend the afternoon on a scenic drive onto the Beara peninsula, a photographer’s paradise.
-Tonight after a wonderful dinner, we may venture out to a singing pub for a nightcap.
+Tonight, after a wonderful dinner, we may venture out to a singing pub for a nightcap.

 Overnight: Kenmare | Meals: B, D

 Today is an unforgettable immersion into the spectacular natural beauty of Ireland’s southwest coast.
 We drive onto the Ring of Kerry, stopping for short walks to capture the coastal views with our cameras.
 We drive through Killarney National Park with its mountains and lakes and stop in Killarney for a pint.
 We return to Kenmare for free time and dinner on our own.